jpn--/larch/doc/datatables.rst

 	 >>> │ Every child node name in `idca` must be a valid Python identifer (i.e.
 	     │ starts with a letter or underscore, and only contains letters, numbers, │ and underscores) and not a Python reserved keyword.
-	 >>> │ Every child node in `idca` must be an array node with the first dimension │ the same as the length of `caseids`, and the second dimension the same as │ the length of `altids`.
+	 >>> │ Every child node in `idca` must be (1) an array node with the first │ dimension the same as the length of `caseids`, and the second dimension │ the same as the length of `altids`, or (2) a group node with child nodes │ `_index_` as a 1-dimensional array with the same length as the length of │ `caseids` and an integer dtype, and a 2-dimensional `_values_` with the │ second dimension the same as the length of `altids`, such that │ _values_[_index_] reconstructs the desired data array.
 		 ├ Alternative Availability ────────────────────────────────────────────────
 	 >>> │ If there may be some alternatives that are unavailable in some cases, │ there should be a node named `_avail_` under `idca`.
-	 >>> │ If given, it should contain an appropriately sized Bool array indicating │ the availability status for each alternative.
+	 >>> │ If given as an array, it should contain an appropriately sized Bool array │ indicating the availability status for each alternative.
+	 >>> │ If given as a group, it should have an attribute named `stack` that is a │ tuple of `idco` expressions indicating the availability status for each │ alternative.
+The length and order of `stack` should match that of the │ altid array.
-	     ├ Chosen Alternatives ─────────────────────────────────────────────────────
+		 ├ Chosen Alternatives ────────────────────────────────────────────────────
 	 >>> │ There should be a node named `_choice_` under `idca`.
-	 >>> │ It should be a Float64 array indicating the chosen-ness for each │ alternative.
-Typically, this will take a value of 1.0 for the alternative │ that is chosen and 0.0 otherwise, although it is possible to have other │ values, including non-integer values, in some applications.
+	 >>> │ If given as an array, it should be a Float64 array indicating the chosen- │ ness for each alternative.
+Typically, this will take a value of 1.0 for │ the alternative that is chosen and 0.0 otherwise, although it is possible │ to have other values, including non-integer values, in some applications.
+	 >>> │ If given as a group, it should have an attribute named `stack` that is a │ tuple of `idco` expressions indicating the choice status for each │ alternative.
+The length and order of `stack` should match that of the │ altid array.
 	─────┼──────────────────────────────────────────────────────────────────────────
 	     │ OTHER TECHNICAL DETAILS
 	 >>> │ The set of child node names within `idca` and `idco` should not overlap │ (i.e. there should be no node names that appear in both).
 	═════╧══════════════════════════════════════════════════════════════════════════

+Note that the _choice_ and _avail_ nodes are special, they can be expressed as a stack if idco expressions instead of as a single idca array.
+To do so, replace the array node with a group node, and attach a `stack` attribute that gives the list of `idco` expressions.
+The list should match the list of alternatives.
+One way to do this automatically is to use the avail_idco and choice_idco attributes of the :class:`DT`.

 To check if your file has the correct structure, you can use the validate function:

 .. automethod:: DT.validate

+.. autoattribute:: DT.choice_idco

+.. autoattribute:: DT.avail_idco